Feb 29, 2024

-How to Install and Use Linux Screen in 2023
+How to Use Linux Screen for Effective Terminal Management in 2024

 sudo apt install screen

 To install Screen in RHEL derivatives like CentOS, use dnf or yum.
 For newer versions like CentOS 8 or later, use the following dnf commands:

 Learn more about the best Linux Distributions for your VPS.

 Alternatively, install Screen from its repository.
 Here’s how to do so in Ubuntu 22.04: